Chavi02/Getting-and-cleaning-data-course-project/README.md

 **dplyr package must be installed in R for this script to run**

-Once you have the unzipped folder as the working directory you can run the given R script which will create a tidy data set in a file named *tidyset.txt*
+Once you have the unzipped folder as the working directory you can run the given R script which will create a tidy data set in a file named *Tidy_Data.txt*

 #Step-wise Transformation